cncf/clotributor/README.md

-# CLORadar
+# CLOTributor

-CLORadar makes it easier to discover great opportunities to become a **Cloud Native** contributor.
+CLOTributor makes it easier to discover great opportunities to become a **Cloud Native** contributor.

 ## Contributing